 Scientific studies show how vital dark skies are to the health of our ecology.

-Our bodies and other organisms – plants, wildlife, marine life, insects, and birds – depend on the cyclical light and dark rhythms that are essential to our well-being.
-Unfortunately, our dark skies are becoming increasingly lighter due to artificial light pollution and energy waste, which adversely affects our health and other organisms’ health.
+Our bodies and other organisms depend on the cyclical light and dark rhythms that are essential to our well-being.
+Unfortunately, our dark skies are becoming increasingly lighter.
+Artificial light pollution and energy waste have adverse effects our health and other organisms’ health.

 If you haven’t ever hunted for dark skies, I highly recommend it.
 Experiencing dark skies as a citizen scientist (whether close to home or in another part of the country) can provide you with an appreciation for the vastness of the universe around us and how interconnected we are.

 My family and I recently went on a stargazing canoe trip in the Adirondacks.
 Deep in the wilderness, we stood on a small sandy beach overlooking a remote pond as the sun began to set.
-It was a clear and windless evening, and the rays of the sunset were breathtaking in blues, oranges, yellows, reds, and pinks.
-The dimly lit stars slowly brightened the atmosphere as the sky darkened.
+It was a clear and windless evening.
+The sunset’s rays were breathtaking in blues, oranges, yellows, reds, and pinks.
+Dimly lit stars slowly brightened the atmosphere as the sky darkened.

 It takes the human eye approximately 15-20 minutes to adjust to the darkness of the night.

-On the night of our hike, the Adirondack forest was void of a full moon and light pollution, and the skies and forest came alive once the darkness fell around us.
-The stars twinkled in the blackness of the pond before us, and silhouettes of spruce, hemlock, maple, and beech trees and mountain ranges only added to the mystery of the picturesque scene before us.
+On the night of our hike, the Adirondack forest was void of a full moon and light pollution.
+The skies and forest came alive once the darkness fell around us.
+Stars twinkled in the blackness of the pond before us.
+Silhouettes of spruce, hemlock, maple, and beech trees and mountain ranges only added to the mystery of the picturesque scene before us.

 We could easily see The Big Dipper, bright and massive off, to our northeast.
 Thanks to the clear evening, we could see Jupiter in the west.
-Airplanes flew silently along their charted paths, and satellites lazily drifted across the dark skies, occasionally chased by vibrant orange-tailed shooting stars.
-The Milky Way, a little hard to see at first due to the large trees partially blocking our line of sight, became fully visible as the evening progressed.
-We marveled at the dazzling show in the sky and pondered what lies beyond in galaxies unknown to us.
-What a gift it is to experience truly dark skies!
+Airplanes flew silently along their charted paths.
+Satellites lazily drifted across the dark skies, occasionally chased by vibrant orange-tailed shooting stars.

 Starlit Dark Sky over Adirondack Forest